 Identifying a specific niche to target and/or pinpointing your genre is a critical component to any successful digital music PR campaign.

 The media is getting to a point where it sees “singer-songwriter” and eyes glaze over.
 You probably are a singer-songwriter, and that simple categorization may not work for everyone.

 It’s important to think of the publications you want to be in, read them, and see how they describe/talk about music.
-If they label everyone as singer-songwriter, you’re good to go!
-If they are approaching things from a more intricate perspective, you might want to think of yourself in those terms as well.
-You don’t have to be a music journalist yourself.
+If they label everyone as a singer-songwriter, you’re good to go!
+If they are approaching things from a more intricate perspective, think of yourself in those terms.
+You don’t have to be a music journalist.
 You just have to be conscious.

 It is important to note that your niche does not, in any way, need to reflect your genre of music.
 Anything that you are passionate about, anything that has inflicted you as a person (such as a disease or social plight) or any part of your upbringing that has helped to define who you are as a person and a musician can be a great niche.

-Recap…for successful music PR outreach you will need music that’s ready to go, a professional, compelling bio, great promo photos, a niche to conquer, and a social media presence.
+Recap…for successful music PR outreach you will need music that’s ready to go, a professional, compelling bio, great promo photos, a niche to conquer, a social media presence, and a strategy for BOTH Spotify & SoundCloud.
 If you don’t have these five things, get to it!